How To Find Real Crude Oil Sellers And Buyers In Nigeria

 A facilitator is a middle man or broker who goes in search of both genuine crude oil buyers and crude oil sellers.
 By standing in as a link between two credible sources, the facilitator will ensure every document goes through them to the other party.

-A mandate is the representative of both the crude oil seller and the crude oil buyer.
+A mandate is the representative of either the crude oil seller or the crude oil buyer.
 They have the authority to act on behalf of the seller or buyer and may earn up to $1 per barrel in the transaction.

 Some Problems That Arise In The Crude Oil Business In Nigeria